SrMorrris/Arduino-USB-Midi-Pedalboard/README.md

 ![bad one horror inferno](https://user-images.githubusercontent.com/80991642/187542835-87f0bee2-9d14-4733-a547-2bef17d00b21.jpg)

-You can notice, in the last picture, the wrong one, there's a "quartz crystal 12 mhz" nearest the CH340G chip.. maybe the atmel 2560 chip it's a good one.. but this board can't be flashed...you will need another  pc-programs (like hairless,loopbe1, midi-yoke, etc..) in order to get midi-comunication and everything will works fine in your DAW or plugin.
+You can notice, in the last picture, the wrong one, there it's a "quartz crystal 12 mhz" next to the CH340G chip.. maybe the atmel 2560 chip it's a good one.. but this board can't be flashed...you will need another  pc-programs (like hairless,loopbe1, midi-yoke, etc..) in order to get usb-midi-comunication and everything will works fine in your DAW or plugin.

-If you use LEONARDO OR TEENSY, ESP32, etc.. you will only need to upload one sketch for achieve the MIDI comunication (only adding one line into your sketch).
+If you use other boards like LEONARDO OR TEENSY, ESP32, etc.. you will only need to upload one sketch for achieve the USB-MIDI comunication (You have only to add one line or include a library into your sketch).

-You can build your own arduino board , with atmel 328 or 1284 chips, etc..
+Or maybe you prefer to build your own arduino board , with atmel 328 or 1284 chips, etc..

  ## Materials Pedalboard: